-One of the excuses I often hear (and have given myself!) for not having a consistent quiet time is, “I’m too busy for Bible study.”
+One of the excuses I often hear (and have given myself!) for women not spending time in the Bible is: “I’m too busy for Bible study.”
 Truly, you and I know this is not quite true.
 We all have discretionary time—we just don’t always use that time as well as we could.

 Here are three tips that have helped me in establishing (and keeping) a regular time for Bible reading, study, and memorization.

-Three tips for establishing a regular Bible study routine
+Three tips for establishing a regular quiet time with God

 - Find a trigger.
 When I have coffee, then I read my Bible.
 That’s my trigger.
 Instead of trying to make 6 AM or 11PM my hard and fast quiet time, I’ve had much more success in folding Bible study into the rhythm of my day.
 So whether I wake up at 7 AM or slept in until noon, my Bible study is part of my morning routine.